 For those of you who are wondering: “What can I do?” here are a few ideas:

-Keep paying attention.
+.
 Our public school system needs taxpayers and voters to get informed, stay engaged and become active.
 Don’t blindly concur with simple slogans.
 The situation is complex and the solutions require real tradeoffs and more critical thinking than a catchy chant can capture.
-Read more, visit OUSD’s fiscal transparency website, and track OUSD Board discussions and decisions.
+Read more

 A few final thoughts: